jundalisay/pphex/content/_index.md

 ---
-title : "The Circular Economy That Solves Inflation"
+banner: "/photos/holdhands.jpg"
-description: "Pantrypoints is a resilient and disruptive new economic system that uses bilateral points through meetups in order to stop inflation, allow full employment, and realize the circular economy"
+description: "Pantrypoints is a resilient and disruptive new economic system that uses bilateral points through meetups in order to stop inflation, allow full employment, and realize the circular economy" title : "The Circular Economy That Solves Inflation"
-# wrong date
-date: 2020-10-06T08:47:36+00:00
-lastmod: 2022-07-27T08:47:36+00:00
 youtube: AfByl9Mywi4
-banner: "/photos/holdhands.jpg"
 buttons:
   - label : "Register in the Waitlist" link : "https://hub.pantrypoints.com/signup"